Two people look together at a digital hologram

 Export Finance for Future Initiative (E3F)

-The ministers of the E3F initiative countries Belgium, Denmark, Finland, France, Germany, Italy, the Netherlands, Spain, Sweden and the United Kingdom agreed at a meeting in November 2022, to no longer support any fossil energy projects that are not in line with the 1.5°-target of the Paris Climate Agreement as from 2023.
-The participants reaffirmed their commitment to existing agreements despite the tense situation on the global energy and commodities markets.
-This includes also a declaration signed by all members during the climate change conference COP26 in Glasgow in 2021.
+At a meeting in November 2022, the E3F initiative at ministerial level from Belgium, Denmark, Finland, France, Germany, Italy, the Netherlands, Spain, Sweden and the United Kingdom agreed to no longer support fossil energy projects that are not in line with the 1.5 degree target of the Paris Climate Agreement from 2023.
+Despite the tense situation on the global energy and commodity markets, the participants reaffirmed their commitment to existing agreements.
+This includes a declaration that all members signed during the COP26 climate conference in Glasgow in 2021.
+The implementation of these agreements is published in a standardized format ("country sheet") on the respective homepages of the E3F members.

 Your contacts